KBicks/CMEECourseWork/Week2/readme.md

 **cfexercises1.py** - Demonstration of different control functions.
 **loops.py** - Demonstration of for loops and while loops.
 **oaks.py** - Demonstrates how list for loops and list comprehensions can be used for the same tasks - outputing oak species from list and changing output to upper case.
+**test_control_flow.py** - Functions exemplifying the use of control statements.
+**debugme.py** - Code with error to practise debugging.

 Biological computing in Python 1 Practicals:
 **cfexercises2.py** - Demonstrates definition of functions using if statements and for loops, includes test values.
+**lc1.py** - Exemplifies use of list comprehensions and conventional loops to subset information from a list.
+**lc2.py** - Exemplifies use of list comprehensions and for loops to manipulate tuples.
+**dictionary.py** - Populate a dictionary with order as the key, and each species sorted into order.
+**tuple.py** - Print each tuple on a separate line.
+**align_seqs.py** - Ouput the two DNA sequences with the highest number of matches, with their number of matches, from a csv.
+**oaks_debugme.py** - Finds oak species from a csv file and output these into a new csv file of oak species only.